The Pharmacy Care section is a sponsored resource, however, the sponsor has no influence over the content, which is editorially independent.

 Treatment Tips

-calamine lotion or cream may soothe blistered skin but may dry skin out.
-An alternative option that is not drying to the skin would be a soothing hydrogel
+- calamine lotion is no longer recommended as it may dry skin out.
+An alternative option that is not drying to the skin would be a soothing hydrogel (SoloSite Gel, Solugel, Fisocrem Solugel)

-aciclovir is taken five times a day for seven days, famciclovir is taken three times a day for ten days and valaciclovir is taken three times a day for seven days.
+- aciclovir is taken five times a day for seven days, famciclovir is taken three times a day for seven days and valaciclovir is taken three times a day for seven days.

-see your doctor as soon as you suspect shingles, as it is preferable to start the course of antiviral medicine in the first few days.
+- see your doctor as soon as you suspect shingles, as the course of antiviral medicine should normally be started within the first 72 hours (3 days) after the rash appears.

 Oral pain relief medicines (analgesics)